 The COVID-19 Tenant Relief Act- SB91 (Act) was signed into law on January 29, 2021.
-The Act extends eviction protections to COVID-19 impacted tenants and establishes the state's Emergency Rental Assistance Program (ERP).
-The ERP is earmarked to begin taking applications in Mid-March 2021.
+The Act extends eviction protections to COVID-19 impacted tenants and establishes the state's Emergency Rental Assistance Program (ERAP).
+The ERA program began taking applications in Mid-March 2021.

 UPDATE: Eviction Moratorium Extended through September 30, 2021